 - Slip-resistant – Look for tiles with a P4-P5 slip rating for outdoor applications

-- Durable – The pool area is exposed to the changing weather conditions and harsh chemicals.
+- Durable – The pool area is exposed to changing weather conditions and harsh chemicals.
 Opt for tiles that are made to last.

 - Water-resistant – The area around the swimming pool is always wet.
 Opt for tiles that withstand high-moisture areas.